-This delicious one pot roasted chicken recipe is full of hearty goodness.
-It has a ton of flavor that comes from the fresh vegetables, lots of savory goodness from the fresh herbs and cardomom seeds and a moist tender chicken that only comes from having it roasted in the oven.
+One pot whole chicken recipes are full of hearty goodness.
+It has a ton of flavor that comes from the fresh vegetables, lots of savory goodness from the fresh herbs and cardamom seeds and a moist tender chicken that only comes from having it roasted in the oven.

 The first thing I did was to place all the cut up vegetables in the pan around the whole chicken.
 Then I tie the legs of the chicken togetherd with cooking twine so that I would have a pocket to place my flavor bundle.